ASproson/hyrule-compendium/README.md

 ### Testing/Time Constraints

 I set a time limit of 6 hours total for this project and originally wanted to explore the Cypress testing framework, but as I started to run out of time I fell back on Jest, which I'm more familiar with.
-The Jest are far from exhaustive but I wanted to get at least *some* testing in.
+The tests are far from exhaustive but I wanted to get at least *some* testing in!

 ### Assets